What Drives the Cost of Crop Insurance in NZ?

 Yes.
 NZ crop insurance premiums have trended upward in recent seasons, driven by:

-• **Global reinsurance cost increases**: Following major international weather events (Turkey earthquake, Australian floods, NZ Cyclone Gabrielle), reinsurers increased rates, which flows through to direct premium pricing.
+• **Global reinsurance cost increases**: Following major international weather events and Cyclone Gabrielle, reinsurers increased rates, which flows through to direct premium pricing

-• **Increased loss frequency in NZ**: Several consecutive seasons with significant weather events have pushed NZ insurer loss ratios higher.
+• **Increased loss frequency in NZ**: Several consecutive seasons with significant weather events have pushed insurer loss ratios higher

-• **Labour and input cost inflation**: Higher crop values mean higher sums insured and higher premiums in dollar terms even at the same rate.
+• **Input cost inflation**: Higher crop values mean higher sums insured and higher premiums in dollar terms even at the same rate

 How to Reduce Your Crop Insurance Premium

-2. Invest in frost protection: Active frost protection (helicopters, sprinklers, wind machines) is recognised by insurers and can reduce frost cover premiums.
+2. Invest in active frost protection: Wind machines, overhead irrigation frost systems, or helicopter contracts are recognised by insurers and can reduce frost premiums

-4. Maintain a clean claims history: A sustained period without claims builds goodwill with your insurer and can unlock lower rates at renewal.
+4. Maintain a clean claims history: A sustained period without claims builds goodwill and can unlock lower rates at renewal

 Getting a Personalised Quote